Home Car Shopping How to Exchange Funds in Private Car Sales

 Major Disadvantage: No check is foolproof.

-A certified check is written on an individual’s account, while a cashier’s check is written on a bank’s own account.
+A certified check is written on an individual’s account, while a cashier’s check is written on a bank’s account.
 For a personal check to be certified, the bank must verify the funds are in your account, set them aside, and then mark the check as certified.
-That assures other banks the check is good.
+That assures other banks that the check is good.
 To get a cashier’s check, you must give the bank cash in the amount of the check and any required fees.
-The bank then issues a check for the agreed amount from its own account.
-Other financial institutions treat a cashier’s check as if it is cash.
+The bank then issues a check for the agreed amount from its account.
+Other financial institutions treat a cashier’s check as if it were cash.

 Bank Transfer